 ** Occasionally a course will be offered under the number 410, which denotes an experimental course.
 In the event that this course does count towards this major, it will be indicated as such on the course offerings sheet the term it is offered.
-Most courses will not count for SDST, so please confirm with the Undergraduate Advisor before registering.
+Please confirm with the Undergraduate Advisor that an elective course will count towards your major requirements before registering.

 To add or drop the SDST major:

 - Fill out this interactive form.

 - To email it, don’t save the form, but print it as a pdf and email an unsigned form to the geography undergraduate advisor (firstname.lastname@example.org) with subject line “SDST change” from your email address (which acts as a signature to verify you want this change).